wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/management.rst

 Configuration
 ^^^^^^^^^^^^^

 The Wazuh dashboard configuration file is located at ``/usr/share/wazuh-dashboard/data/wazuh/config/wazuh.yml``.
-You can take a look at the configuration parameters here under **Configuration**.
+You can take a look at the configuration parameters in the Wazuh dashboard under **Configuration**.

 .. thumbnail:: /images/kibana-app/features/settings/configuration.png
    :align: center